-- Position.
-If your walking and constantly having to dodge people, cross traffic, be inundated with noise, or fend off others inquiries, your attempts at meditating will be fraught with tension.
-Finding a quiet place to walk allows your focus to stay upon the subject at hand.
-A comfortable chair, or a soft grassy area near a gently flowing stream can enhance the opportunity to listen to all the Lord wants to work in you.
-Expression of our deepest thoughts and concerns can be a way to release the tensions of this world and as we express the Lord will reveal a solution.
+*Positioning for success.
+If a person is constantly having to dodge people, cross traffic, be inundated with noise, or fend off inquiries, the attempts at meditating on God’s Word will be filled with tension.
+Finding a quiet place to walk might allow the focus to stay on the subject and not on the chaos.
+A comfortable chair, or a soft grassy area can enhance the opportunity to listen to all the Lord wants to reveal.
+Expressing the deepest thoughts and concerns to God can be a way to release the tensions of this world and give opportunity for the Lord to respond.

-- Consistency.
-Tension builds over time.
-Go on a relaxing vacation after being in a stress induced pattern and you’ll find sleep patterns start to change, mental acuity improves, eating habits, and personal relationships all improve over time.
-We should take this habit of staying centered in what is important in our normal everyday lives so that when time away does occur, it isn’t such a dramatic shift but an enhancement of what you are already doing.
-If an interruption occurs that changes your schedule, find a time later to refocus on what is important, how you want to respond, and what direction you are going in life.
+*Maintaining Consistency.
+Tension can build over time.
+Go on a relaxing vacation after being in a stress induced job and you’ll find sleep patterns start to change, mental acuity improves, eating habits, and personal relationships all improve over time.
+We should take this habit of staying centered in what is important into our normal everyday lives so that when time away does occur, it isn’t such a dramatic shift but an enhancement of what we are already doing.
+If an interruption occurs that changes your schedule, find a time later to refocus on what is important.
+How a believer wants to respond to God’s leading determines the direction they are going in life.

-A. Entering into God’s story.
-When dwelling on the truth’s in God’s Word, it’s important to think of yourself not as a casual observer but as an active participant in God’s plan.
-Even if we didn’t follow Jesus as His disciples did, we follow Him today by the leading of His Spirit in us.
-When we read stories of the prodigal son or of Ruth or Esther, place yourself in their position and recognize the circumstance you might endure is not a lot different than theirs.
+When dwelling on God’s truth, it’s important to think of yourself not as a casual observer but as an active participant in God’s plan.
+Even if a person doesn’t follow Jesus as His disciples did, they can still follow Him today by the leading of His Spirit.
+If we read stories of the prodigal son, of Ruth or Esther, and then place ourselves in their position we might recognize the circumstances they endured is not a lot different than what we experience.
 The details will vary but the principles remain the same.
-God’s principles are timeless and endure generationally, as we recognize that mankind’s position hasn’t really changed since the fall, we will see the Bible as far more relevant than ever before.
+Godly principles are timeless and endure generationally, as we recognize that mankind’s position hasn’t really changed since the fall–the Bible is far more relevant than ever.

-B. Fragmentation turned into wholeness.
-There are so many little moments that capture our attention and then pass on.
-Giving ourselves time to recenter these moments into a complete narrative helps us recognize patterns of God’s intervention we may have been missing.
-How many times I can recall when I’ve endured so much trouble only to look back and remember all the times the Lord was warning me, trying to redirect me, or teach me that I didn’t pick up on.
+Can a fragmented life be turned into wholeness?
+There are so many little moments that capture the attention and then pass on.
+Giving time to recenter on these moments lends to a complete narrative that guides in recognizing patterns of God’s intervention that may have been overlooked.
+There have been many times I can recall when I’ve endured so much trouble only to look back and remember all the times the Lord was warning me, trying to redirect me, or showing me the path He wants me to go.
 If I had given myself time to listen and recollect all He was showing me, I could have saved myself a lot of heartache.
-Psalm 42:7 “Deep calls unto deep at the noise of Your waterfalls; All Your waves and billows have gone over me.”

-C. Consideration of God’s glory.
+Consider God’s glory.
 Meditating on the magnitude of God’s revealed glory may seem simplistic in nature but can be profound in experience.
-From the glory of the heavens to the majesty of God’s hand in the small and complex creatures we see, the more we allow our minds to be filled with such considerations, the more we recognize the scale of our problems before God….they are simply not that complex.
-Our problems seem big to us because we are in the midst of them but step back and try and look at them from God’s perspective and you see them in a different light.
-The level of importance for that promotion, where we might live, what career path I might take, who I might marry, these all grow less overwhelming the more we look into the magnitude of God’s radiant glory.
-There is simply far more important matters to consider and with this eternal perspective comes a temporal relief from the stress they might induce.
-Romans 1:19 “For what may be known about God is plain to them, because God has made it plain to them.”
+From the glory of the heavens to the majesty of God’s hand in the small and complex creatures we see, the more we allow our minds to be filled with such considerations, the more we recognize the scale of our problems before God….they are easy for Him.
+Our problems may seem big to us because we are in the midst of them but step back and look at them from God’s perspective and you might see them in a different light.
+The level of importance for that promotion, where to live, what career path to take, prospects of marriage, these all grow less overwhelming the more we see the magnitude of God’s power.
+What was thought as holding so much importance is placed into an eternal perspective when placed under the light of God’s plan.

-D. Aligning the modern with His majesty.
-We are inundated with so many issues today, news sources continually release information that must be deciphered as to whether it is tainted with falsities or whether it is true.
-Correlating modern information with God’s purposes can be a useful method of meditation.
-When we look at the world in light of God’s greater purpose, the world begins to show itself for what it is and not for what it wants to be.
-The enemy has tried really hard to make mankind think he is his own god.
-The world has bought into this lie and tries desperately to get others to think likewise.
-If we will step back and see the world as God sees it, it changes our mission, we go from being victims of our culture to ambassadors into a culture in need of God’s love and truth.
-The political environment isn’t a stress, it just reveals the darkness by which the world lives.
-Pandemics become models of change by which God is preparing the world for the revelation of His Son and the process He is using to shake out the false christians who have tried to circumvent God’s law and grace.
+Aligning the modern with His majesty.
+Life can become inundated with too many issues, news sources continually release information that must be deciphered as to whether it is tainted with falsities or whether it is true.
+Correlating modern information with God’s plans can be a useful method of meditation.
+When a person looks at the world in light of God’s greater purpose, the world begins to show itself for what it is and not for what it wants to be.
+The enemy has tried really hard to make mankind think he is his own god, the world has bought into this lie and tries desperately to get others to think likewise.
+A small step away from the world and more into how God sees it, changes the believers mission from being a victim of culture to being an ambassador to a culture in need of God’s love and truth.
+The political environment has revealed the darkness by which it operates.
+Pandemics become models of change by which God is preparing the world for a greater revelation of His glory while He continues to shake out the false teachers who have tried to circumvent God’s righteousness.

 As it has been said many times before, meditation is a lifestyle not a single event.
 Allow yourself to see the world as God sees it, from a heavenly perspective and the Truth of God’s Word will become more alive in you than ever before.